swve/framestack/CONTRIBUTING.md

   - `data/frameworks.json`
   - `data/libraries.json`
   - `data/tools.json`
+  - `data/cloud.json`
-- Please be sure to follow ressources format
+- Please be sure to follow ressources json file format

-### Submitting New feature/bugfix to the project
+### Submitting a feature/bugfix to the project

 - Create Issue with tag `enhancement` or `bug`
 - Fork the repository